fabienonwork/secondary_screen_with_nomachine/README.md

            640x360       59.84    59.32    60.00
         HDMI1 disconnected (normal left inverted right x axis y axis)

-You will get something like this above.
-If yes you need to follow #1.2
-If you bellow this you see information like those
+From this output please remember SCREEN 0 information because it will be useful.
+In my case it will be `eDP1`.
+In case your above output is similar to what I got then please follow section 1.2 .
+But in case you see some VIRTUAL as disconnected like below then you can jump to Section  1.3

     VIRTUAL1 disconnected (normal left inverted right x axis y axis) VIRTUAL2 disconnected (normal left inverted right x axis y axis) VIRTUAL3 disconnected (normal left inverted right x axis y axis)

- Jump to #1.3

 ## 1.2 Making Virtual screen available.
-To enable virtual screens we need to do the following modification. first check if following file `/etc/X11/xorg.conf.d/20-intel.conf` exist in case that not please create `mkdir /etc/X11/xorg.conf.d && vim /etc/X11/xorg.conf.d/20-intel.conf` and please add the following content inside
+To enable virtual screens we need to do the following modification.
+First check if following file `/etc/X11/xorg.conf.d/20-intel.conf` exist in case that not please create and edit it.
+`mkdir /etc/X11/xorg.conf.d && vim /etc/X11/xorg.conf.d/20-intel.conf`
+Please make sure you have the following content.

     Section "Device"
         Identifier "intelgpu0"